Climate and Average Weather in Nigeria

 Average rainfall along the coast varies from about 180 cm (70 in) in the west to about 430 cm (170 inch) in certain parts of the east.
 Inland, it decreases to around 130 cm (50 inch) over most of central Nigeria and only 50 cm (20 inch) in the extreme north.

 The hot Harmattan wind from the Sahara sweeps across the northeastern areas which.
 The Harmattan wind is hot and dry and carries a reddish dust from the desert.
 The south-west wind brings cloudy and rainy weather.

-Interested in the more detailed Weather and Climate of Nigeria?
+Interested in more detailed Weather and Climate information for Nigeria?

 Please select the city below you wish to travel to, or the one closest to your destination.
 Each selected city will show you the following graphs: